tapis-project/documentation/source/technical/jobs.rst

 Job Processing Overview
 -----------------------

 Before discussing the details of how to construct a job request, we take this opportunity to describe overall lifecycle of a job.
-When a job request is recieved as the payload of an POST call, the following steps are taken:
+When a job request is received as the payload of an POST call, the following steps are taken:

 #. **Request authorization** - The tenant, owner, and user values from the request and Tapis JWT are used to authorize access to the application, execution system and, if specified, archive system.